Black Flame (band): History

-Black Flame was formed by Cardinale Italo Martire, Serpentrax and m:A Fog in 1998.
-They started playing black metal in a way generally perceived as "cold and raw" by the black metal scene, strongly influenced by the occult both musically and lyrically.
-There are very few traces of the band's first years of activity, since at that time the band had no official website and was communicating with fans and media only through letters or email.
+Cardinale Italo Martire, Serpentrax and m:A Fog formed Black Flame in 1998.
+They played occult-influenced "cold and raw" black metal.
+Little is known of the band's first years of activity, since they didn't have an official website and communicated with fans and media through letters or email.

 "Welcome" and "Orgiastic Funeral" Demo era 2001-2002

-Black Flame released their first two demos Welcome and Orgiastic Funeral in 2001 and 2002, followed by several live performances.
-Both demos raised a lot of interest in the band which culminated in the recruitment of the drummer m:A Fog by the Italian cult band Mortuary Drape.
-This event helped Black Flame to be known also outside Italy and as a result of this the German label Sombre Records released in late 2002 a 350 copies limited 7-inch EP entitled From Ashes I'll Reborn.
+Black Flame released their first two demos, Welcome and Orgiastic Funeral, in 2001 and 2002, followed by several live performances.
+Both demos raised interest in the band, which culminated in the recruitment of drummer m:A Fog from Mortuary Drape.
+This helped Black Flame to be known outside Italy.
+German label Sombre Records released, in late 2002, the 350-copy limited 7-inch EP From Ashes I'll Reborn.

 "The Third Revelation" and "Torment & Glory" Album era 2003-2004

-The first full-length album by Black Flame was released in April 2003 with the title The Third Revelation and created a sort of speculation among media and public about considering it a proper full-length album or not, since it was self-released by the band.
-However, the media reacted very well to the record, adding a more official confirmation to the will of the band to consider it a proper first full release.
-This album included a cover version of the Mortuary Drape song "Abbot", with Mortuary Drape's original vocalist, Wildness Perversion on vocals, as a clear statement of a Band deeply rooted in the old school of extreme metal.
-The live activity of the band increased a lot in 2003 and culminated in a show with Norwegian bands Carpathian Forest and Tsjuder.
+The Third Revelation, Black Flame's first full-length album, was released in April 2003.
+Media and public speculated as to whether it was a proper full-length album, since it was self-released.
+The media received the record well, supporting the notion that it was a proper full release.
+This album included a cover version of Mortuary Drape's "Abbot", with Mortuary Drape's original vocalist, Wildness Perversion, on vocals, as a statement of a band rooted in old-school extreme metal.
+The live activity of the band increased in 2003, and culminated in a show with Norwegian bands Carpathian Forest and Tsjuder.

 Their second full-length album, Torment and Glory, was released by Eerie Art Records in CD format in later 2004, accompanied by a release in LP format by the American label Shades of Death Records and a tape version by the Italian Bylec-Tum Prods.